 I am yet to come across a Nigerian that doesn’t love meat pie.
 Nigerian Meat pie is one of Nigeria’s popular street snack and it’s loved by all.

-Growing up, I always look forward to when my mum would make meat pie or when my dad would buy for us for being good, from one of the popular confectioneries.
-Meat pie is not just a Nigerian thing; it is also popular in other parts of Africa.
+Growing up, I always look forward to when my mum would make Meat pie or when my dad would buy for us for being good.
+Especially from one of the popular confectioneries.
+It is not just a Nigerian thing, it is also popular in other parts of Africa.
 Nigerian meat pie if well done should be juicy, the pastry will be buttery and should also melt in the mouth.

 Nigerian meat pie filling (mince filling) has to be perfect as well as the pastry otherwise it would be dry and chewy.
 Making shortcrust pastry can be tricky but with a lot of practice and patience, you would master it and know what works for you.
-I don’t add eggs to my meat pie pastry as it is not necessary and its easy to make buttery pastry without eggs.
+I don’t add eggs to my pastry as it is not necessary.
+It is easy to make buttery pastry without eggs.

-I shared in my fish pie post on how to make a fool proof shortcrust pastry and the most important tip to remember when making it, is not to overwork the dough.
-Homemade meat pie is easy to make and you can make it to the size you want.
+I shared in my fish pie post on how to make a foolproof shortcrust pastry and the most important tip to remember when making it, is not to overwork the dough.
+This Homemade meat pie is easy to make and you can make it to the size you want.

 Here is an easy step by step guide to making the best Nigerian meat pie ever.